-The liability recognised under a defined-benefit plan represents the present value of the defined benefit obligation less the fair value of the plan assets available for the direct settlement of obligations.
+The liability recognised under a defined benefit plan represents the present value of the defined benefit obligation less the fair value of the plan assets available for the direct settlement of obligations.
 For all plans, the present value of the obligation exceeds the fair value of the plan assets.
 The resulting defined benefit liability is reported on the balance sheet under the line item 'Provisions'.
 At Erste Group, the plan assets consist of qualifying insurance policies purchased to back severance and jubilee benefit provisions.
 Plan assets for pension provision are held by a long-term employee benefit fund.

 Remeasurements consist of actuarial gains and losses on the defined benefit obligations and the return on plan assets.
-Remeasurements of pension and severance defined-benefit plans are recognised in other comprehensive income.
-Remeasurements of jubilee defined-benefit plans are recognised in the statement of income under the line item 'Personnel expenses'.
+Remeasurements of pension and severance defined benefit plans are recognised as accumulated OCI in equity specifically under 'Remeasurement of defined benefit plans' in the statement of changes in equity.
+The change for the period is reported as OCI in the statement of comprehensive income in the line 'Remeasurement of defined benefit plans'.
+Remeasurements of jubilee defined benefit plans are recognised in the statement of income under the line item 'Personnel expenses'.